all-junks/Pop-OS-Interstellar-GTK-Theme/README.md

 · Choose your background (if you want, I suggest you turn on 'Change the background' to make your desktop a slideshow)

+· Close settings & open the Plank app

+· Hover to the bottom of your screen & right click at the absolute edge of the Plank dock

+· Select <code>Preferences</code> & change the theme to <code>Gtk+</code> or <code>Catppuccin-frappe</code> (based on your OS)

 ### Enjoy!

 ## Changelog (v1.0.8):-